petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-visualization-modes.md

 You can define a default visualization mode to be shown first once a data set fragment is used in a page.

-To set a default visualization mode,

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), select the *Control Panel* tab, and click *Data Sets* under Object.

-1. Click the *Name* of the data set you want to access.
+1. Click the name of the *data set* you want to access.

    Alternatively, you can click *Actions* (![Actions menu](../../../images/icon-actions.png)) next to the data set entry and select *Edit*.

-1. Click the *Name* of the data set view to start editing it.
+1. Click the name of the *data set view* to start editing it.

 1. Select the *Settings* tab.